isadorasophia/blogging/content/post/clangforARM.md

 description = "How I was able to build applications for ARM with OpenMP support, using Clang"
 +++

-Recently I have to face up the challenge to cross compile applications for ARM-v7 using Clang and LLVM, along with OpenMP support.
+Recently, I have to face up the challenge to cross compile applications for ARM-v7 using Clang and LLVM, along with OpenMP support.
 I figured it wouldn't be **that** hard, since I have already used gcc utils for a while and had no problem with that.
 First, I would have to compile LLVM from source in order to use it with my current project.

 I proceeded cloning the LLVM repository, along with some compiler supported routines for OpenMP and Clang.